-Launching in 2015 with support from the John S. and James L. Knight Foundation and the National Endowment for the Arts —and in partnership with 30 local, state, and national arts organizations, arts agencies, and foundations—the New Community Visions Initiative is an ambitious two-year effort to explore the future of local arts in America and the role of community-based arts enabling organizations, funders, cultural institutions, and artists in shaping that future.
+Launched in 2015 with support from the John S. and James L. Knight Foundation and the National Endowment for the Arts —and in partnership with 30 local, state, and national arts organizations, arts agencies, and foundations—the New Community Visions Initiative was an ambitious three-year effort to explore the future of local arts in America and the role of community-based arts enabling organizations, funders, cultural institutions, and artists in shaping that future.

-The program will officially launch with the release of ten essays—short white papers authored by field leaders—that will be commissioned and released online and in a printed book called Arts and America: Arts, Culture and the Future of America’s Communities.
-These papers will focus on the future of ten non-arts sectors, and the role the arts can play in mitigating negative change and enhancing positive change.
-The essays will be released prior the 2015 Annual Convention.
+The program launched with the release of ten essays—short white papers authored by field leaders—commissioned and released online and in a printed book called Arts and America: Arts, Culture and the Future of America’s Communities.
+These papers focus on the future of ten non-arts sectors, and the role the arts can play in mitigating negative change and enhancing positive change.

 The papers, and authors, are:

 - Arts & America: 1780-2015 by Clayton Lord

 - Arts and Inter-Community Connection by Laura Zabel